There are few connections between the Bronte family & photography but

 published and is thought to be the first writer to use the word 'daguerreotype' as a

-"Caroline saw a shape, a head that, daguerreotyped in that attitude and
+daguerreotyped." and "Caroline saw a shape, a head that, daguerreotyped in that attitude

-Charlotte visited London in May 1850 and sat for her portrait by George Richmond.
-The following October she stayed in Windermere and met Elizabeth
+Charlotte visited London and in June 1850 sat for her portrait

+1844.
+The following October Charlotte stayed in Windermere and met Elizabeth

 Gaskell, her future biographer.

-The sculptor, Joseph Bentley Leyland, (who had been Branwell
+The sculptor, Joseph Bentley Leyland, (who had been one of Branwell

-Bronte’s closest friend) died 28 January 1851.
+Bronte’s closest friends) died 28 January 1851.
 A daguerreotype of him

 survives.
-Like Branwell, Leyland enjoyed 'socialising' and was usually heavily in debt, but he
+Like Branwell, Leyland enjoyed 'socialising' and was at times heavily in

 Charlotte visited the Great Exhibition at the Crystal Palace, London.